 Comfortable, sweat-wicking athletic clothing.
 Try to avoid cotton t-shirts, tanks or things like sweatpants.
 Men are usually comfortable in shorts and ladies in shorts or leggings.
 Oh and take your socks OFF for class!
 No shoes allowed in the studio and you’ll be more comfortable with bare feet.

-We encourage you to bring water with you to keep yourself hydrated (especially if you’re taking a hot class) and a yoga mat if you have one of your own.
-We can provide all of these things if you do not have them or forgot them.
-Complimentary towel service is included with your experience (both hand towels and shower towels).
+We encourage you to bring water with you to keep yourself hydrated (especially if you’re taking a hot class), a towel and a yoga mat if you have one of your own.
 We also have very nice accommodations, including showers and lockers for personal belongings, so that you may shower or change into something more comfortable after class.
 We also recommend you bring an open heart and open mind!

 We have large locker rooms for both women and men with ample locker storage.
 Locks are available for rent at the front desk.
 Please do not bring your things into the studio with you or leave them out in the hall.